A facelift, or rhytidectomy, is a surgical procedure to improve visible signs of aging in the face and neck.

 Your face will be bandaged after the surgery, and removed usually 1-2 days later.
 If a drainage tube has been placed (usually behind the ear), it will also be removed 1 to 2 days after the surgery.
 Your dermatologist will remove your stitches in 5 to 10 days.

 Your doctor may prescribe medicines to relieve pain after the surgery.
 Expect to have swelling and bruising of the face.
 Cold compresses can help relieve these side effects.

 Interested in Facelift Treatment?
-Book a consultation with a skin specialist today.
+Request a consultation with a skin specialist today.

 *Treatment options may vary at each location.

 Please confirm your desired treatment is offered at your preferred location when scheduling.